Democrats win House: So what happens next?

 Democrats regained the majority in the House of Representatives in Tuesday night's midterm elections.
 It's the first time since 2012 that Democrats will control either chamber of Congress.
 That creates a slew of new problems for President Donald Trump, both politically and legally.

-Here are five things to watch as the new Congress begins and we start the push to the 2020 presidential election.
+Here are seven things to watch as the new Congress begins and we start the push to the 2020 presidential election.

 House Democrats could open investigations into Russia, Trump's taxes